pySTEPS/pysteps/doc/source/developer_guide/pypi.rst

 .. _pypi_relase:

 =============================
-Packaging the PySteps project
+Packaging the pysteps project
 =============================

 The `Python Package Index <https://pypi.org/>`_ (PyPI) is a software repository for the Python programming language.
 PyPI helps you find and install software developed and shared by the Python community.

-The following guide to package PySteps was adapted from the `PyPI <https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives>`_ official documentation.
+The following guide to package pysteps was adapted from the `PyPI <https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives>`_ official documentation.